ubiquity/ubiquibot/README.md

 4. Event details are sent to your deployed bot instance (to a webhook URL that was set in github app's settings)
 5. The bot handles the event

-## How to QA any additions to the bot

-You can perform a QA using your local instance of ubiquibot, or ubiquibot-qa app.
-The following steps describe how you can perform a QA using ubiquibot-qa.

-1. Fork the ubiquibot repo and install the [ubiquibot-qa app](https://github.com/apps/ubiquibot-qa) on the forked repository.
-2. Enable github action running on the forked repo and allow `issues` on the settings tab.
-3. ubiquibot-qa bot is a deployment of your fork's `development` branch.
-Make sure the changes you are testing are present in your fork's `development` branch.
-4. Create a [QA issue](https://github.com/ubiquibot/staging/issues/21) similar to this where you show the feature working in the forked repo
-5. Describe carefully the steps taken to get the feature working, this way our team can easily verify
-6. Link that QA issue to the pull request as indicated on the template before requesting a review

 ## Payments Permits in a local instance

 For payment to work in your local instance, ubiquibot must be set up in a Github organization.
 It will not work for a ubiquibot instance set up in a personal account.
 Once, you have an ubiquibot instance working in an organization, follow the steps given below: